Library Science for Sch Librns (LSSL)

 Students are introduced to principles of selection of library materials and procedures involved in building collections for school libraries, which includes latest technological developments, research theories, and site-based applications.
 Required for certification and MLS.

 LSSL 5334.
-Information Services and Resources I. 3 Hours.
+Information Services and Resources.
+3 Hours.

-Students are introduced to skills, techniques, and the philosophy of the reference process with emphasis on the interview and strategies.
-Students examine and discuss basic reference tools using specific evaluative criteria as well as analyze library systems, networks, automated databases, the Internet, and other digital searching techniques.
-Required for certification and MLS.
+Students explore skills, techniques, and the philosophy of the reference process with emphasis on the interview and strategies.
+Students examine and discuss basic reference tools using specific evaluative criteria as well as analyze library systems, networks, databases, and digital searching techniques.

 LSSL 5337.
 School Library Administration.
 3 Hours.